gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Imagine a conveyor belt running parallel to the sequence you're processing.
 Information from the sequence can jump onto the conveyor belt at any point, be transported to a later timestep, and jump off, intact, when you need it.
 This is essentially what LSTM does: it saves information for later, thus preventing older signal from gradually vanishing during processing.

+The specification of an RNN cell determines your hypothesis space - the space in which you'll search for a good model configuration during training - but it doesn't determine what the cell does; that is up to the cell weights.
+The same cell with different weights can be doing very different things.
+So the combination of operations making up an RNN cell is better interpreted as a set of *constraints* on your search, not as a *design* in an engineering sense.